-- 34. The Act does not define the individual words "directly" or "indirectly" or the phrase "directly or indirectly".
+- 39. The Act does not define the individual words "directly" or "indirectly" or the phrase "directly or indirectly".
 The Oxford English Dictionary defines "directly" as "without the intervention of a medium or agent; immediately; by a direct process or mode".
-It defines "indirectly" as "by indirect action, means, ... agency or instrumentality; through some intervening person or thing, in an indirect way or manner".2 - 35.
-The ordinary meaning of "directly or indirectly" contrasts something that arises in a direct way or manner with something arising in an indirect way or manner. - 36.
-Although the words "directly or indirectly" are placed between the words "income derived" and "from a business" in s CW 42(1), the Commissioner's view is that the words "directly or indirectly" relate to the phrase "by, or for, or for the benefit of" and reflect that a business may be carried on by:3
+It defines "indirectly" as "by indirect action, means, ... agency or instrumentality; through some intervening person or thing, in an indirect way or manner".1 - 40.
+The ordinary meaning of "directly or indirectly" contrasts something that arises in a direct way or manner with something arising in an indirect way or manner. - 41.
+Although the words "directly or indirectly" are placed between the words "income derived" and "from a business" in s CW 42(1), the Commissioner's view is that the words "directly or indirectly" relate to the phrase "by, or for, or for the benefit of" and reflect that a business may be carried on by:2 - a charity ("directly"); or - another entity ("indirectly"). - 42.
+The reasons for this view are as follows: - The words "directly and indirectly" were introduced into a predecessor of s CW 42 in 1940 at the same time as the exemption was extended to apply to income from a business carried on for charity.
+Prior to this time, the exemption applied to income derived by a charity only.3 - There is nothing to indicate the words "directly or indirectly" were introduced for the purpose of capturing income not usually considered to be income from a business. - 43.
+The outcome of this view is that a more direct relationship is required between an amount of income and a business carried on for charity in order for that income to be subject to s CW 42.

-2 Oxford English Dictionary (online version, Oxford University Press, March 2022, accessed 29 August 2022).
+1 Oxford English Dictionary (online version, Oxford University Press, March 2022, accessed 29 August 2022).

-3 For a discussion of the meaning of "for" and "for the benefit of" a charity, see from [71].
+2 For a discussion of the meaning of "for" and "for the benefit of" a charity, see from [74].